 How often should you wash your pillows?
-Usually once or twice a year.
-Ideally you have a waterproof pillow protector and wash it.
+Usually, once or twice a year.
+Ideally, you have a waterproof pillow protector and wash it.
 This is my favorite one: Coop pillow protector.
-It's such high quality, thicker and noiseless (waterproof too).
-It will help you pillows last much longer.
+It’s such high quality, thicker, and noiseless (waterproof too).
+It will help your pillows last much longer.

 How To Dry Pillows

 The best way to get the fluff back into your pillow is by using a dryer.
 It allows for thorough, even drying and even fluffing.
 You will need to add two dryer balls along with the pillow.

 If you do not have access to a dryer, you can hang dry your pillow.
 If you choose to hang it dry, make sure you fluff the pillow several times while drying.